Skip to main content

 Ron L. Deal

-This is a deleted section from The Smart Stepfamily Revised and Expanded Edition by Ron L. Deal (Bethany House Publishers, 2014).
+This is adapted from The Smart Stepfamily Revised and Expanded, 3rd edition by Ron L. Deal (Bethany House Publishers, 2027).
 Used with permission.
 All rights reserved.

 Get a copy of The Smart Stepfamily: Seven Steps to a Healthy Family by Ron L. Deal on Amazon today.